TikTok banned from EU Commission phones over cybersecurity

 "The reason why this decision has been taken is to ... increase the commission's cybersecurity," commission spokesperson Sonya Gospodinova said at a press briefing in Brussels.
 “Also, the measure aims to protect the commission against cybersecurity threats and actions which may be exploited for cyberattacks against the corporate environment of the commission.”

+Caroline Greer, TikTok's Brussels-based public policy official, tweeted that the suspension “is misguided and based on fundamental misconceptions.”

+“We have requested a meeting to set the record straight,” she said, adding that TikTok, which has 125 million users in the 27-nation European Union, is “continuing to enhance” its approach to data security.
+That includes opening three European data centers and minimizing data sent outside of the continent.

-Commission spokespeople declined to say whether something specific triggered the suspension or what’s needed to get it lifted.
+Commission spokespeople declined to say whether a specific incident triggered the suspension or what’s needed to get it lifted.

-Staffers would be required to delete TikTok from private devices that they use for professional business by March 15, EU representatives said, but did not provide any details on how that would be enforced.
+Staffers would be required to delete TikTok from devices that they use for professional business by March 15, EU representatives said, but did not provide any details on how that would be enforced for people who use personal phones for work.

 In Norway, which is not a member of the 27-nation EU, the justice minister was forced to apologize this month for failing to disclose that she had installed TikTok on her government-issued phone.